telepresenceio/telepresence/tutorial.md

   node app -c blue
   ```

 4. In a new terminal window start the intercept.
 This will proxy requests to the `DataProcessingNodeService` service to your laptop.
-It will also generate a preview URL, which will let you access your app but with requests to the intercepted service proxied to your laptop.
+It will also generate a preview URL, which will let you view the app with the intercepted service in your browser.

   The intercept requires you specify the name of the deployment to be intercepted and the port to proxy.